GAWA has built a strong team of enthusiastic investment professionals, whom are truly committed to creating tangible and sustainable social impact.

 Antonio serves as a special adviser to the United Nations High Commissioner for Refugees (UNHCR) and is currently the Honorary Spanish President of the organization.
 He is also the founder of the Spanish Chapter of Transparency International (TI), a global organization leading the fight against corruption.

 Chairman of the Board and Investment Committee member

-David is currently Chairman of the Madrid Stock Exchange and Vice Chairman of Bolsas y Mercados Españoles, a SIX Group company.
-He is also Board Member and Chairman of the Audit Committee of Árima Real Estate, SOCIMI, SA.
-He became involved in GAWA Capital in 2009, due to his high interest in microfinance, impact investing and poverty alleviation.
-He has been until recently Chief Restructuring & Strategy Officer of Abengoa.
-Prior to that he was CFO of World Duty Free Group, and partner at investment firm BK Partners.
+David is currently Chairman of the Madrid and member of the Board of Directors Stock Exchange and Vice Chairman of Bolsas y Mercados Españoles, a SIX Group company.
+He is also a Board Member and Chairman of the Audit Committee of Árima Real Estate, SOCIMI, SA.
+He became involved in GAWA Capital in 2009, due to his high interest in microfinance, impact investing, and poverty alleviation.
+He was Chief Restructuring & Strategy Officer of Abengoa.
+Prior to that, he was CFO of World Duty-Free Group, and partner at investment firm BK Partners.

 David holds a Business Administration degree from CUNEF (Madrid).